-An option premium is the price an option holder pays to purchase or sell options contracts at a fixed rate when the contract term ends.
+An option premium is the price an option buyer pays to purchase options contracts at a fixed rate when the contract term ends.
+A seller, conversely, receives the payment.
 In other words, it is the current market price of an option contract, and the amount the seller makes when someone purchases the contract.

 When investors buy options contracts, they are purchasing a derivative instrument that gives them the right to trade the underlying asset represented by the contract at a specific price within a predetermined period of time.
 The premium is the amount that the option writer receives if the contract holder exercises their right to buy or sell the asset.

 The premium amount depends on how much time there is left until the option contract expires, the price of the underlying asset, and how volatile or risky it is.